BirthdayResearch/defichain-wallet/website/README.md

 ```

 This `./website` is not part of the main mono-repo project structure.
 This website has its own `package-lock.json`
 and `node_modules` that is isolated for its own use.
+It uses its own `eslint` and `lint-staged` setup (husky and
+lint-staged piggyback the hoisted installation).

 ### Project Structure